coeconsulting/web-projects/README.md

 # web-projects
 The Odin project

-This repositury will ocntain my coding work from The Odin project
+This repository will contain my coding work from The Odin project